 Employee Social Security tax deferral: FAQs

+On August 8, 2020, then-President Trump issued four executive orders, one of which was the Social Security payroll tax deferral.
 And on December 27, 2020, the Consolidated Appropriations Act extended the payroll tax deferral repayment deadline.

+The deferral period is over.
+The repayment period is now.
 Take a look at this Q&A segment to learn more.

 What is it all about?